lyteabovenyte/ddia-thoughts/designing-data-intensive-application/part I/chapter-1.md

     - Store data so that they, or another application, can find it again later (databases)
     - Remember the result of an expensive operation, to speed up reads (caches)
     - Allow users to search data by keyword or filter it in various ways (search indexes)
-    - Send a message to another process, to be handled asynchronously (stream pro‐ cessing)
+    - Send a message to another process, to be handled asynchronously (stream pro‐cessing)
     - Periodically crunch a large amount of accumulated data (batch processing)

 - the boudaries and differences between **kafka** and **Redis**. *worth researching!*

-- "if you have an application-managed caching layer (using Memcached or similar), or a full-text search server (such as Elasticsearch or Solr) separate from your main database, it is normally the application code’s responsibility to keep those caches and indexes in sync with the main database" --> think of it 🤓
+- "if you have an application-managed caching layer (using Memcached or similar), or a full-text search server (such as Elasticsearch or Solr) separate from your main database, it is normally the application code’s responsibility to keep those caches and indexes in sync with the main database" --> think of it 🤓 (some packages in application responsible for various tasks, connecting and signaling each other)

 - combining serveral components:
 ![combine_serveral_comp](../images/combine_serveral_comp.png)